-Competency 7: Student assesses individuals, families, groups, organizations, and communities
+Competency 7: Assess Individuals, Families, Groups, Organizations, and Communities

 Social workers understand that assessment is an ongoing component of the dynamic and interactive process of social work practice.
 Social workers understand theories of human behavior and person-in-environment, as well as interprofessional conceptual frameworks, and they critically evaluate and apply this knowledge in culturally responsive assessment with clients and constituencies, including individuals, families, groups, organizations, and communities.
 Assessment involves a collaborative process of defining presenting challenges and identifying strengths with individuals, families, groups, organizations, and communities to develop a mutually agreed-upon plan.
 Social workers recognize the implications of the larger practice context in the assessment process and use interprofessional collaboration in this process.
 Social workers are self-reflective and understand how bias, power, privilege, and their personal values and experiences may affect their assessment and decision making.